-The Corporation conducts its business according to prudent commercial principles as required under the Kowloon-Canton Railway Corporation Ordinance (Cap.372) ("the KCRC Ordinance") and at the same time serves the needs of the city's public transport system as a Corporation wholly owned by the Hong Kong Special Administrative Region Government.
-Besides, the MTR Corporation Limited ("MTRCL") is the Corporation's business partner in operating the Corporation's railway network under the Service Concession Agreement and the Supplemental Service Concession Agreements.
+The Corporation is wholly owned by the Government.
+It conducts its business according to prudent commercial principles and at the same time serves the needs of the city's public transport system as required under the Kowloon-Canton Railway Corporation Ordinance (Chapter 372 of the Laws of Hong Kong) ("the KCRC Ordinance").
+Besides, MTRCL is the Corporation's business partner in operating the Corporation's railway network under the Service Concession Agreement ("SCA") and the Supplemental Service Concession Agreements ("SSCAs").
 The Corporation has been conducting its business with these two key stakeholders in a spirit of cooperation and mutual support.

-Currently, the Corporation is not involved in the construction of any new railway projects or operation of railway network and has no major capital cost, operation cost or railway asset replacement expenditure.
-With its business focus as a railway asset holder after the Rail Merger in 2007, the Corporation has enjoyed a relatively steady stream of income under the Service Concession Agreement and the Supplemental Service Concession Agreements with the MTRCL.
+Currently, the Corporation is not involved in the construction of any new railway project or operation of railway network and has no major capital cost, operation cost or railway asset replacement expenditure.
+With its business focus as a railway asset holder after the Rail Merger in 2007, the Corporation enjoyed a relatively steady stream of income under the SCA and the SSCAs with MTRCL.
 The Corporation recorded accounting profits in both 2018 and 2019.
-Regrettably this trend has been reversed since 2020 with the decline in railway patronage as a result of the COVID-19 pandemic.
-Nonetheless, in the long run, the income of the Corporation should progressively improve with the expansion of the railway network and enhancement of railway services.
+Regrettably this trend has been reversed since 2020 as a result of the COVID-19 pandemic.
+Nonetheless, in the long run, the income of the Corporation should progressively improve with the recovery of domestic and cross-boundary patronage, expansion of the railway network and enhancement of railway services.

 Although not being publicly listed, the Corporation, for good corporate governance, complies with the requirements for listed companies of the Stock Exchange of Hong Kong Limited as far as practicable and has been preparing its annual accounts following the commercial accounting standards as required under the KCRC Ordinance.
-In 2021, the Corporation continued to fully comply with all relevant laws and regulations.
+In 2022, the Corporation continued to fully comply with all relevant laws and regulations.